Can Florida have an informed conversation about abortion?

 If a woman’s life is in danger, 87% of us support abortion.
 In the case of rape or incest, 84% support abortion.
 In the case of the child being born with a life-threatening illness, 74% support abortion.

-About 61% of us agree abortion should be legal in the first trimester, polls.
+About 61% of us agree abortion should be legal in the first trimester, polls show.
 Only 34% of us think abortion in the second trimester should always or mostly be legal.
 A majority of us support the Florida legislature’s reduction of the time for an abortion to just 15 weeks.

 Will this reduction in Florida from 24 weeks, to the 15-week standard just passed by the Florida legislature, have a material impact on reducing abortions in Florida?